 It’s hard to set a baseline rate for pharmacy insurance because it’s based on a variety of factors unique to you and your company.
 Things like security features, liability issues, and the services that you provide will make a difference in the coverage you need, which ultimately determines your premium.

 Researching options and collecting quotes is your best bet before you buy.
 There are lots of resources for you, from online searches to quoting tools that might give you insights into your investment in this kind of protection.
-In the end, an insurance agent who understands your needs and risks is the best advocate to have on your side.
+In the end, an independent insurance agent who understands your needs and risks is the best advocate to have on your side.